-How to Protect Yourself from Colds & Flu
+How to Prepare Yourself for Cold & Flu Season

-Do you often get a cold or flu and end up spending days in bed feeling miserable?
-Follow our expert tips to build your immunity and help protect yourself from coming down with a bug.
+Do you often get a cold or flu and end up spending days in bed feeling run-down and miserable?
+Follow our expert tips for natural immune-boosters as we head into the flu season.

 With the change of the season unfortunately comes dreaded colds and flu.
-Before it really cools down and everyone around you is sniffling and sneezing take steps to protect yourself from the winter nasties.
+Before it really cools down and everyone around you is sniffling and sneezing, you can take steps to try to protect yourself from the winter blues.

 Of course, you’re more susceptible to these bugs if you’re feeling run down in the first place.
-But there are things you can do to help protect yourself.
 The old saying is true in this case – the best cure is prevention!
-We’ve researched some expert tips that may help you stay healthy through the cooler months, and if you do get sick, they may speed up your recovery.
+So while we advocate doing your best to stay healthy all year round, we’ve pulled together expert advice and tips from the professions on what they do to stay healthy through the cooler months.

 Make Time for Tea